Kōji Tosa: Shogi professional

 Tosa's only tournament victory as a shogi professional came in 1998 when he defeated Toshiyuki Moriuchi to win the 32nd Hayazashi Shogi Senshuken.

 In August 2010, Tosa defeated Kiyozumi Kiriyama in 69th Meijin Class B2 league play to become the 42nd professional to win 600 official games.

 In March 2017, Tosa finished the finished 75th Meijin Class C2 league play (April 2016 – March 2017) with a record of no wins and 10 losses, earning a second demotion point which meant he was only one point away from automatic demotion to "Free Class" play.
 As a result, he declared his intention to the Japan Shogi Association to become a Free Class player as of April 2017 rather than risk automatic demotion.

 On June 8, 2020, the Japan Shogi Association announced on its website that Tosa had retired from professional shogi.
 His official retirement date was given as May 14, 2020.
+Tosa retired with a career record of 666 wins and 728 losses for a winning percentage of 0.478.